Exploring Non-Markovianity in Ergodic Channels: Measuring Memory Retention through Ergotropy: Ergodic Channels and Their Broader Physical Implications

-Ergotropy quantifies how much optimal work one can be able to extract from an isolated quantum system (battery) \cite{Pusz1978, Lenard1978, Allahverdyan2004, Skrzypczyk2015, Salvia2020}.
-As the system is isolated, its dynamics are governed solely by unitary operations and extractable work from an arbitrary system \(\rho\) reads as
+Ergotropy quantifies how much optimal work one is able to extract from an isolated quantum system (battery) \cite{Pusz1978, Lenard1978, Allahverdyan2004, Skrzypczyk2015, Salvia2020}.
+As the system is isolated, its dynamics are governed solely by unitary operations and extractable work from an arbitrary system \(\zeta\) reads as

 where \(E(X) := \tr(XH)\) denotes the average energy of the system, and \(H = \sum_i \epsilon_i |i\rangle \langle i|\) represents the system Hamiltonian with \(\epsilon_i \leq \epsilon_{i+1}\).
 Here, \(\epsilon_i\) are the energy eigenvalues with the corresponding energy eigenvectors \(|i\rangle\).
 The minimization of unitary operations is required to evolve the system towards the lowest energetic state.
-For a given system \(\rho\) with the spectral decomposition \(\{\lambda_i\}\) arranged in non-increasing order, the state with the lowest energy, called the passive state, is expressed as $\rho_p = \sum_i \lambda_i |i\rangle\langle i|.$ The final state is called {\it passive} state as it yields zero ergotropy under the unitary evolution.
+For a given system \(\zeta\) with the spectral decomposition \(\{\lambda_i\}\) arranged in non-increasing order, the state with the lowest energy, called the passive state, is expressed as $\zeta_p = \sum_i \lambda_i |i\rangle\langle i|.$ The final state is called {\it passive} state as it yields zero ergotropy under the unitary evolution.

-Recently, the study of ergotropy has garnered significant attention for its role in characterizing various features of quantum correlations \cite{Mukherjee2016, Francica2017,Alimuddin2019,Francica2020,Sen2021,Touil2022,Francica2022,Puliyil2022,Tirone2023,Yang2024,Sun2024} and its vast implication for quantum batteries \cite{Alicki2013,Andolina2019,Alimuddin2020S,Cruz2022,Joshi2022,Yang2023,Dominik2023,Joshi2024,Campaioli2023,Halder2024}.
-Considering ergotropy as a resource, a resource-theoretic framework has also been developed \cite{Alimuddin2020I,Singh2021,Swati2023}.
-While characterizing the full set of free operations in this resource theory remains quite challenging, ergotropy has been shown to be a monotone for a certain class of channels.
-In this article, we primarily explore the dynamics of ergotropy for ergodic channels and demonstrate how information backflow, due to non-Markovianity, affects the monotonic nature of ergotropy in the system.
-This analysis provides new insights into the interplay between ergotropy and ergodic channels, particularly in non-Markovian environments.